CloudCannon/hugo-starter/content/_index.md

       text_color: '#333232'
     text:
       text_content: >-
-        A flexible git-backed CMS that specialises in editing markdown and data files.
+        CloudCannon is a flexible Git-backed CMS that specialises in editing markdown and data files.

         Visual editing allows you to preview your changes live before you save them.

-        Git-backed means you can keep all your familiar git workflows, while providing an easy-to-understand interface for non-technical editors to collaborate via git.
+        Git-backed means you can keep all your familiar git workflows, while providing an easy-to-understand interface for non-technical editors to collaborate via Git.
       text_color: '#333232'
     image:
       image_path: /images/transparent-bg/undraw-startup.svg